How To Meal Prep Ground Beef

 Prepping Ground Beef For Easy Meals makes weeknight dinners so much easier!
 Time… there is never enough time!
-Dinner time seems to overlap with soccer practice, homework time, and errands.
-If I can find a way to save money I will and this is one of my favorite ways to save time when it comes to dinner time in my house!
-I love that after Prepping Ground Beef I can just pull out the meat and thaw it for dinners.
-(I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases. )
+Dinner time overlaps with soccer practice, homework time, and errands.
+If I can find a way to save money, I will, and this is one of my favorite ways to save time when it comes to dinner time at home!
+I love that I can pull out the meat after freezing cooked ground beef and thaw it for a quick dinner later.

-Sometimes little things can go a long way to make a big difference in your life.
-Now with meat markdowns in the store I still stock up if the deal is screaming, you can never have too much meat when you have kids!
+Sometimes, little things can go a long way in making a big difference in your life.
+I love to find meat markdowns in the store.
+I stock up whenever I can find a deal.
+You can never have too much meat when you have kids!
+Bonus points when you can prep it and freeze it to make dinner easier down the road.

 How prepping ground beef can save more time and money:

-Weighed and frozen in size for dishes super helpful
+- Weighed and frozen in size for dishes, it is super helpful

 Supplies for prepping:

-Food Scale- I use mine to measure the cooked meat and then serving sizes on almost everything coming out of the kitchen
+- Food Scale– I use mine to measure the cooked meat so I can note how much meat is in each container. and then to serve sizes on almost everything coming out of the kitchen

-Dump your ground beef into the large pot.
 Season if you want to while browning.
-I always do a seasonal all and minced onion that way it is ready for anything and can have more season added to it.
-But you could skip this seasoning if you wanted to
+I prefer my all-purpose seasoning and minced onion.
+That way, it is ready for anything and can have different seasonings added to it.
+But you could skip this seasoning if you want to.

-Once the meat has browned dump it into the strainer and start the next batch of meat.
-Be sure to mix up the meat in the strainer for efficient straining.
+Be sure to mix up the meat in the strainer for efficient straining of the grease.

 Be sure to refrigerate your meat before freezing it to allow it to cool down before freezing.